miLibris/flask-rest-jsonapi/docs/filtering.rst

     :name: the name of the field you want to filter on
     :op: the operation you want to use (all sqlalchemy operations are available)
     :val: the value that you want to compare.
-You can replace this by field if you want to compare against the value of an other field
+You can replace this by "field" if you want to compare against the value of an other field

 Example with field: